m-Py/k-plus-anticlustering/README.md

 This repository contains materials for the manuscript

-k-plus Anticlustering: An Improved k-means Criterion for Maximizing Between-Group Similarity (Papenberg, 2023)
+k-plus Anticlustering: An Improved k-means Criterion for Maximizing Between-Group Similarity. *British Journal of Mathematical and Statistical Psychology*.

-The manuscript has been uploaded to the PsyArXiv preprint server (available via https://psyarxiv.com/7jw6v) and has been submitted for publication.
+The preprint of the manuscript is available from the PsyArXiv preprint server: https://psyarxiv.com/7jw6v.

 - The file "paper.Rmd" is the R-Markdown file which renders the manuscript.
 To reproduce the manuscript...
   * ... ensure that the packages that are loaded in the first R code chunk are installed (in particular, use the development version of [papaja](https://github.com/crsh/papaja) to render it in APA 7th ed. style)